AdMeynard/JEFAS/README.md

 * **JEFAS-BSS**: JEFAS-Blind Source Separation
 * **JEFAS-S**: JEFAS-Synthesis

+These algorithms require to implement the wavelet transforms of signals.
+The folder `cwt` contains the functions to compute continuous wavelet transforms and inverse wavelet transforms using the *sharp wavelet*, whose definition is given in [1] (see equation (2)).
+We also provide the script `example_cwt.m` enabling the display of the sharp wavelet and its Fourier transform (see Supplementary material of [1] for more details).

+The folder `signals` contains some audio and synthetic signals used to implement the above-mentioned algorithms.

 ***WARNING:*** The implementation of these algorithms uses MATLAB functions from the Optimization Toolbox (e.g. `fmincon`).
 It is therefore necessary to have access to this toolbox in order to run JEFAS.
 A less efficient version of the algorithm that does not require the Optimization Toolbox is available upon demand.

 # JEFAS